-- If using Struesel topping: mix all streusel ingredients together and divide between 6 muffins using a tablespoon.
+- Mix all streusel ingredients together and divide between 6 muffins using a tablespoon.
 Press down on the nuts to help them stick to the frozen dough.

 - Bake frozen muffins 22-25 minutes, until browned and a toothpick inserted comes out clean.

 - Mix all ingredients until pourable and drizzle onto warm muffins.

 Disclosure: I received product and/or compensation for this post.
 As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don’t love and think you will find helpful – promise!
 This post also uses affiliate links that earn commission based on sales, but doesn’t change your price.
 Click here to read my full disclaimer and advertising disclosure.

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables